Rhodes-CS-Department/comp241-sp23/project1/index.md

     else:
         turn left
 else:
-    if the square to the right of the mouse is open AND the last move was a right turn: move forward
-    else if the square to the right is open
+    if the square to the right is open
       AND the last move was NOT a right turn: turn right
     else: